Singhtanuj387/VideoRatioConverter/README.md

 ## Production Deployment

+### Deploying on Render.com

+1. Create a new account on [Render.com](https://render.com) if you don't have one
+2. Fork or clone this repository to your GitHub account
+3. In your Render dashboard, click on "New" and select "Blueprint"
+4. Connect your GitHub account and select this repository
+5. Render will automatically detect the `render.yaml` configuration
+6. Click "Apply" to deploy the application
+7. Wait for the build and deployment to complete
+8. Your application will be available at the URL provided by Render

+### Manual Deployment

-For production deployment, consider using Gunicorn or uWSGI with a reverse proxy like Nginx:
+For manual deployment, consider using Gunicorn or uWSGI with a reverse proxy like Nginx:

 ```
 gunicorn -w 4 -b 127.0.0.1:5000 app:app